 This is how I plan to use it – with my apologies for the quick, amateurish sketch and unreadable handwriting:

 This wall will be devoted to some explanation but also original Chinese art and technology:

 - On top, an original calligraphy with Silk Road, created by artist Wang Chang Lin in Xian for this project;

-- “Bobi” the artificial intelligence robot that I received as a present by Sunny Lyn, CEO of iShareYoung Technology Corporation, Ltd. in high-tech city Shenzhen.
-It is a piece of very advanced technology that serves to help children learn language.
+- “Bobi,” the artificial intelligence robot that I received as a present from Sunny Lyn, CEO of iShareYoung Technology Corporation, Ltd. in the high-tech city of Shenzhen.
+It is a piece of very advanced technology that serves to help children learn a language.
 It will be programmed to speak and sing and roll its eyes every 20 minutes, for about 20 seconds.

 - Then two iPads, one with a “road movie” with haphazard shots from China, Kazakhstan, Venice, Somaliland etc – but not the pictures in the installation.
-The other with various elements of explanations about both the installation and Silk Road or, rather the Belt and Road Initiative (BRI).
+The other has various explanations about both the installation and Silk Road or, rather, the Belt and Road Initiative (BRI).

-- Over the iPads to small pieces of Chinese antique woodcarvings.
+- Over the iPads, two small pieces of Chinese antique woodcarvings.

-- And, finally, a 90 x 60 cm “poster” where visitors can quickly get an overview of the project and a map of Silk Road as well as QR codes for laces where there is more knowledge and references.
+- And, finally, a 90 x 60 cm “poster” where visitors can quickly get an overview of the project and a map of the Silk Road as well as QR codes for places where there is more knowledge and references.

 Safe arrival to Venice

 On April 1, the installation arrived at Palazzo Mora in Venice, safe and sound:

 This what they looked like when packed at Export Pak in Lund:

 200 kilo and very solid in OSB wood, made so the panels will not move back and forth during the truck transport to Venice.
 That could scratch the sensitive surfaces of the canvas prints.
 As you see, they are easy for fork-lifts to move.